johanfleming/hansel/README.md

 # That's it!
 Hansel will:
 # - Watch Claude's output
 # - Detect when Claude asks a question
-# - Consult ChatGPT for the answer
+# - Consult AI advisor for the answer
 # - Automatically type the response
 ```